Occupational Therapy

 Occupational therapy is an allied health discipline focused on helping people with issues that affect their daily function and quality of life.
 The word ‘occupation’ in occupational therapy refers to the tasks with which a person occupies themselves[1].
 Occupational therapists can assist a person in areas such as health, education, work, or social development[2] – any area that contributes to them living a meaningful life.

 People may find it hard to perform daily activities for a variety of reasons.
-Occupational therapists provide personalised support in the context of your circumstances, whether it be rehabilitation[3] after an injury or illness, issues with sleep[4], recovering from cancer[5], dealing with mental health issues[6] or living with limitations that may be brought about by Parkinson’s disease[7] or multiple sclerosis[8].
+Occupational therapists provide personalised support in the context of your circumstances, whether it be rehabilitation[3] after an injury or illness, sleep issues [4], recovering from cancer[5], dealing with mental health issues[6] or living with limitations that may be brought about by Parkinson’s disease[7] or multiple sclerosis[8].

 Benefits of occupational therapy

 For instance, cancer is a disease that exerts tremendous physical and emotional strain[14] on individuals, and many cancer survivors report a decrease in their quality of life and difficulty performing basic activities.
-The tailored, supportive approach of occupational therapy has been found to be highly relevant for people with cancer[15] and able to assist cancer-related fatigue, improve daily routines such as bathing or organisation and reduce risks of falls.
+The tailored, supportive approach of occupational therapy is highly relevant for people with cancer[15] and able to assist with cancer-related fatigue, improve daily routines such as bathing or organisation and reduce risks of falls.

 Occupational therapy may assist in relieving symptoms related to: